-The System pays employer retirement contributions based upon an actuarially determined percentage of its payrolls.
-For fiscal years 2011, 2010, and 2009 the employer contribution rates were 27.988%, 28.377%, and 21.049%, respectively.
-The System's contributions to SERS for fiscal years 2011, 2010, and 2009 were \$1,254,741, \$1,206,740, and \$852,808 respectively, for the general staff.
-The System's contributions for the electronic data processing staff for fiscal years 2011, 2010, and 2009 were \$338,798, \$270,504, and \$179,993, respectively.
+the employer contribution rates were 34.190%, 27.988%, and 28.377%, respectively.
+The System's contributions to SERS for fiscal years 2012, 2011, and 2010 were \$1,645,229, \$1,254,741, and \$1,206,740 respectively, for the general staff.
+The System's contributions for the electronic data processing staff for fiscal years 2012, 2011, and 2010 were \$558,319, \$338,798, and \$270,504, respectively.
 These amounts were equal to the required contributions for each fiscal year.

 The State provides health, dental, vision, and life insurance benefits for retirees and their dependents in a program administered by the Department of Healthcare and Family Services along with the Department of Central Management Services.
 Substantially all State employees become eligible for post-employment benefits if they eventually become annuitants of one of the State sponsored pension plans.
-Health, dental, and vision benefits include basic benefits for annuitants and dependents under the State's selfinsurance plan and insurance contracts currently in force.
-Annuitants may be required to contribute towards health, dental, and vision benefits with the amount based on factors such as date of retirement. years of credited service with the State, whether the annuitant is covered by Medicare, and whether the annuitant has chosen a managed health care plan.
-Annuitants who retired prior to January 1, 1998, and who are vested in the State Employee's Retirement System do not contribute towards health, dental, and vision benefits.
+Health, dental, and vision benefits include basic benefits for annuitants and dependents under the State's self-insurance plan and insurance contracts currently in force.
+Annuitants may be required to contribute towards health, dental, and vision benefits with the amount based on factors such as date of retirement, years of credited service with the State, whether the annuitant is covered by Medicare, and whether the annuitant has chosen a managed health care plan.
+Annuitants who retired prior to January 1, 1998, and who are vested in the State Employees' Retirement System do not contribute towards health, dental, and vision benefits.
 For annuitants who retired on or after January 1, 1998, the annuitant's contribution amount is reduced five percent for each year of credited service with the State allowing those annuitants with twenty or more years of credited service to not contribute towards health, dental, and vision benefits.
+However, Public Act 97-0695, effective June 30, 2012, alters the contributions to be paid to the State, annuitants, survivors, and retired employees under the State Employee Group Insurance Act.
+This Act requires the Director of Central Management Services to, on an annual basis, determine the amount that the State should contribute.
+The remainder of the cost of coverage shall be the responsibility of the annuitant, survivor, or retired employee.
 Annuitants also receive life insurance coverage equal to the annual salary of the last day of employment until age 60, at which time the benefit becomes \$5,000.

 The State pays the System's portion of employer costs for the benefits provided.
-The total cost of the State's portion of health, dental, vision, and life insurance benefits of all members, including postemployment health, dental, vision, and life insurance benefits, is recognized as an expenditure by the State in the Illinois Comprehensive Annual Financial Report.
-The State finances the costs on a pay-as-yougo basis.
+The total cost of the State's portion of health, dental, vision, and life insurance benefits of all members, including post-employment health, dental, vision, and life insurance benefits, is recognized as an expenditure by the State in the Illinois Comprehensive Annual Financial Report.
+The State finances the costs on a pay-as-you-go basis.
 The total costs incurred for health, dental, vision, and life insurance benefits are not separated by department or component unit for annuitants and their dependents nor active employees and their dependents.

 A summary of post-employment benefit provisions, changes in benefit provisions, employee eligibility requirements including eligibility for vesting, and the authority under which benefit provisions are established are included as an integral part of the financial statements of the Department of Healthcare and Family Services.
-A copy of the financial statements of the Department of Healthcare and Family Services may be obtained by writing to the Department of Healthcare and Family Services, 201 South Grand Ave., Springfield, Illinois, 62763-3838.
+A copy of the financial statements of the Department of Healthcare may be obtained by writing to the Department of Healthcare and Family Services, 201 South Grand Avenue East, Springfield, Illinois, 62763-3838.